 On the 7th February, 1920, 14 members from the Woodford district met and formed the Woodford Branch of the R.S.S.A.I.L.A.
 (Returned Soldiers, Sailors and Airmen’s Imperial League of Australia).
 The inaugural President was Mr V Burke.
 Over the following two months, memorial trees with plaques were planted along Archer Street in memory of those from Woodford who had paid the supreme sacrifice during World War One.

 At that time an Honour Board was placed in the Police Station embellished with the names of those from the area who had served.
 Later that same year, the ladies of Woodford started a ‘Lending Library’ in the hall in aid of the returned diggers.
-This group has changed its name several times since, later becoming the Woodford RSL Women’s Auxiliary and now the Citizen’s Auxiliary.
+This group has changed its name several times since, later becoming the Woodford RSL Women’s Auxiliary and then the Citizen’s Auxiliary.
+There is no Auxiliary associated with the Sub Branch at this time.

 In June 1924, Woodford’s first ‘Memorial Hall’ was built and later renamed the ‘Diggers Memorial Hall’.
 Hurricane lights were used to illuminate the facility as the township did not have electricity until well into the 1930s.